Cryptocurrency (Everything You SHOULD Know)

 Cryptocurrency offers solutions to global monetary problems and removes control of money from central authorities which are often criticized for creating problems such as inflation and bad debt.
 Some people argue that making crypto deflationary is a good thing.
-And others will say that private and anonymous cryptocurrencies like Monero offer regular people protections from authority figures.
+And others will say that private and anonymous cryptocurrencies like Monero offer regular people protection from authority figures.

 Is cryptocurrency real money?

 Cryptocurrency is not defined as real money but it is used as a medium of exchange and a digital asset.
-Cryptocurrency is also legal in most countries and is officially used as real money in El Salvador and Central African Republic.
+Cryptocurrency is also legal in most countries and is officially used as real money in El Salvador and the Central African Republic.

 Where does cryptocurrency get its value from?